App-vNext/Polly/docs/advanced/dependency-injection.md

 ## Anti-patterns

 Over the years, many developers have used Polly in various ways.
 Some of these recurring patterns may not be ideal.
-The sections bellow highlights anti-patterns to avoid.
+The sections below highlight anti-patterns to avoid.

 ### Accessing the `IServiceCollection` instead of `IServiceProvider`